 Why was Marcellus Williams executed?
 What to know about the Missouri case

-Marcellus Williams has been executed in Missouri, despite objections from the victim’s family and prosecutors.
+Marcellus Williams has been executed in Missouri, despite objections from prosecutors and though the family of the woman he allegedly murdered agreed to life imprisonment.

-Marcellus Williams, whose murder conviction was called into question by a prosecutor, has been executed by lethal injection.
+Marcellus Williams, a 55-year-old man whose murder conviction was called into question by a prosecutor, has been executed by lethal injection.

-Williams was put to death shortly after 23:00 GMT at a prison in Bonne Terre in Missouri, despite objections from the victim’s family and prosecutors who sought to have his conviction overturned.
+Williams was put to death shortly after 23:00 GMT on Tuesday at a prison in Bonne Terre in Missouri, despite objections from prosecutors who sought to have his conviction overturned, and even though the family of the woman he was accused of having murdered had agreed to life imprisonment for Williams.

 This comes as inmates on death row in five US states are set to be executed within a week.

 Here is what we know about Williams, the case and the death penalty in the United States.